pgspider/influxdb_fdw/README.md

   - `fields, fields->>'c2', sqrt((fields->>'c1')::int)`: function `sqrt()` is not pushed down.
   - `fields, sqrt((fields->>'c1')::int)`: function `sqrt()` is not pushed down.
   - `fields->>'c2', sqrt((fields->>'c1')::int)`: there is no fields jsonb column, so function `sqrt()` is pushed down.

+## Notes
+- InfluxDB FDW does not return an error even if it is overflow.
+- EXP function of InfluxDB may return different precision number in different PC.

 ## Contributing
 Opening issues and pull requests on GitHub are welcome.